List on Bids44 →

 Essential Checks

-1. Check IMEI (*#06#) and verify it matches the IMEI in Settings > About Phone > All specs > Status, and on the original box (if available).
-Mismatches mean the motherboard was likely replaced.
+1. Check IMEI (*#06#) and verify it matches the IMEI in Settings > About phone > All specs > Status info > IMEI.
+Also, check it against the original box if available.
+Mismatches can indicate a replaced motherboard or a stolen device.

-4. Test both speakers, the earpiece, and the microphone by making a quick call and playing some music.
-Ensure no crackling or muffled sounds.
+4. Test Both Speakers, Earpiece, and Microphone by making a quick call and playing some music.
+Listen for clarity and volume.

-6. Test front and back cameras—take photos and videos.
-Check for dust spots, focus issues, and ensure OIS is working smoothly (no excessive shakiness).
+6. Test Front and Back Cameras — take photos and videos in different lighting conditions.
+Check for dust spots, focus issues, and OIS stability.

-7. Verify the in-display fingerprint sensor works quickly and reliably on the first try.
-Register a fingerprint to test it thoroughly.
+7. Verify Fingerprint Sensor works quickly and reliably on the first try.
+Register your own finger to test.

-9. Verify Wi-Fi, Bluetooth, GPS, and NFC all connect and function correctly.
-Try pairing a Bluetooth device, connecting to a Wi-Fi network, and checking your location on Maps.
+9. Verify Wi-Fi, Bluetooth, GPS, and NFC all work.
+Try connecting to a Wi-Fi network, pairing a Bluetooth device, and checking location via Maps.

-12. Check for water damage: Remove the SIM tray and shine a flashlight into the slot.
-Look for a small white/silver sticker (Liquid Contact Indicator, LCI).
+12. Check for Water Damage — remove the SIM tray and look inside the slot with a flashlight.
+You’ll see a small white sticker (Liquid Contact Indicator).
 If it’s pink or red, the phone has had significant water contact.

 Insider Checks

-THE SPEAKER MESH TEST: Look closely at the speaker grilles at the bottom and top (earpiece) with a flashlight.
-If the mesh is suspiciously clean and new-looking compared to the rest of the phone’s wear, it might have been replaced—often after water damage or a heavy fall.
-Original meshes accumulate micro-dust over time that’s impossible to fully clean.
-A potential speaker repair could be ₹800-2,000.
+THE SPEAKER MESH TEST (₹1,500-₹2,500 repair).
+Carefully inspect the speaker grilles at the bottom with a flashlight.
+If the mesh looks perfectly clean and brand new, but the rest of the phone shows signs of wear and tear, it’s a red flag.
+Original meshes accumulate micro-dust over time that’s impossible to fully clean without replacement, often indicating a repair after water damage.

-THE HAPTIC FEEDBACK TEST: Go to Settings > Sound & Vibration > Haptic feedback (or a similar menu path).
-Toggle the vibration settings or type on the keyboard to feel the haptic feedback.
-It should feel sharp, precise, and clean.
-If it feels dull, buzzy, or rattly, the haptic motor might be failing or replaced with a cheap knockoff.
-This is a ₹1,000-2,500 repair.
+THE VIBRATION MOTOR CHECK (₹1,000-₹2,000 repair).
+Go to Settings > Sound & Vibration > Vibration intensity.
+Toggle the vibration intensity and feel the haptic feedback.
+It should feel sharp, precise, and consistent.
+If it feels dull, buzzy, rattly, or weak, the vibration motor might be failing or has been replaced with a cheap, low-quality part.

 Common Scams to Watch For (India 2026)

-Fake Battery Health Reading: Some sellers use modified software or apps to display a falsely high battery health percentage.
-The real test is actual usage—if the phone dies in 3-4 hours despite showing 90%+ health, the reading is fake.
-Use AccuBattery to get a more reliable estimate, and pay attention to how quickly the percentage drops during your inspection.
+Fake Battery Health Reading.
+Some sellers use modified software or apps that display an artificially high battery health percentage.
+The real test is actual usage—if the phone dies quickly despite showing 90%+ health, the reading is fake.
+Use AccuBattery to get a second opinion and observe real-world drain during your inspection.

 Seller’s Guide — How to Maximize Your Redmi Note 13 Pro+ Resale